99designs/gqlgen/docs/content/getting-started.md

 }
 ```

+### Run the server

 We now have a working server, to start it:
 ```bash
 go run server.go
 ```

-then open http://localhost:8080 in a browser. here are some queries to try:
+Open http://localhost:8080 in a browser.
+Here are some queries to try:
 ```graphql
 mutation createTodo {
   createTodo(input:{text:"todo", userId:"1"}) {